 - 200 MW Wind Project – In November 2021, American utility, NextEra Energy commissioned the Niyol Wind Project at a site approximately 125 miles northeast of Denver.

 - 200 MW Solar Project – South Korean multinational company, 174 Power Global is continuing work on the Turkey Creek Solar project at a site approximately 155 miles southeast of Denver.
+The project is scheduled to be commissioned in 2023.

 - 150 MW Wind Project – In August 2021, electric cooperative, Holy Cross Energy commissioned the Arriba Wind Farm at a site approximately 100 miles southeast of Denver.